CARPETLIGHT GmbH, Schleestrasse 12,

 (3) In the absence of any quality agreement, the existence or non-existence of a defect shall be assessed according to the statutory provision (§ 434 (1) numbers 2 and 3 BGB).
 However we shall not be held liable for any public statements by the manufacturer or other third parties (e.g. advertising).

-(4) The Buyer's warranty claims presuppose him to have fulfilled his statutory obligations of examination and notification (§§ 377 and 381 BGB).
-If a defect is discovered during the examination or subsequently, notice thereof must be given to us immediately in writing.
+(4) If a defect is discovered during the examination or subsequently, notice thereof must be given to us immediately in writing.
 Notification is considered to be immediate if given within two weeks, whereby the time shall be deemed observed if the notification is sent in time.
 Irrespective of the above mentioned obligation of examination and notification, the Buyer shall notify obvious defects (including incorrect and short delivery) within two weeks after delivery; the time shall be deemed observed if the notification is sent in time.
 Notification must be given in writing.
 If the Buyer fails to fulfil his statutory obligation of examination and notification as stipulated above, our liability for defects not notified shall be excluded.

 (5) If the delivered goods are defective, we can first of all choose whether to effect subsequent performance by removing the defect (repair) or by delivering goods free of defects (replacement).
 Our right to refuse subsequent performance under the statutory conditions remains unaffected.